facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 lang: en
 ---

 Last year I experienced the all too common career burnout.
 I had a couple of bad projects in a row, yes, but more generally I became disillusioned with the software industry.
-There was a disconnection between what I used to like about the job, what I was good at, and what the software job market was buying (given my experience, my location and the world economy).
+There was a disconnection between what I used to like about the job, what I was good at, and what the software job market wanted to buy from me (given my experience, my location and the world economy).

 I did the usual thing: I slowed down, quit my job, started therapy.
 I revised my habits: eat better, exercise, meditate.
 I tried to stay away from programming and software-related reading for a while.
 Because I didn't like the effect it had on me, but also encouraged by its apparent enshittification, I quit Twitter, the last social media outlet I was still plugged into.

 Not working was one thing, but overcoming the productivity mandate &#x2014;the feeling that I had to make the best of my time off, that I was "recharging" to make a comeback&#x2014; was another.
-During this detox period I read *How to do Nothing*, a sort of artistic activist manifesto disguised as a self-help book that deals with some of these issues.
+During this detox period I read *How to do Nothing*, a sort of artistic manifesto disguised as a self-help book that deals with some of these issues.
 The author Jenny Odell mentions Mastodon when discussing alternative online communities.
 I had heard about Mastodon, had seen some colleagues move over there, but never really looked at it.
-I thought that it was a good time to try it.
+I thought it was a good time to try it.

 <div class="org-center">
 <p>